minaremeli/minaremeli.github.io/_posts/2024-11-25-F-and-G-score-and-what-they-mean.md

 If you do have in intuition for these total values in the context of Machine Learning, please let me know!
 But for now my conclusion is that the choice of means is not that deep.

 ## When to use F-score or G-mean?
 Notice that the F-score does not factor in the number of true negatives ($$TN$$).
 I would say that it is a useful metric when predicting the positive class correctly is more important for some reason.
-This is typically true of predicting diseases - you care about correctly predicting people with the disease correctly (who may represent 1% of the population).
+This is typically true for predicting diseases - you care about correctly predicting people with the disease correctly (who may represent 1% of the population).
 The F-score for the negative class is not meaningful in this highly imbalanced case, since a predictor saying no one is sick would have both very high precision and recall[^2].
 If you have an imbalanced dataset, and both classes are equally important, then the G-mean is probably a better choice.